jizg/containers-from-scratch/README.md

 # containers-from-scratch
-Learning Go and containers by re implementing https://github.com/lizrice/containers-from-scratch step by step
+Learning Go programming and linux containerization by reimplementing https://github.com/lizrice/containers-from-scratch step by step

+**Notice:** you can reproduce every step by checkout the corresponding tag with git command.

 ## Step1.
 Setup run function

+`git checkout -f step1`

 insert run() function, print out all arguments after the third one `os.Args[2:]`

 ```bash